smoorf123/Blender-Python-Denoiser/README.md

 -   Image denoising while preserving sharp edges, suitable for images with complex textures or fine details.
 -   Real-time image and video processing applications where noise reduction is required without sacrificing image quality.

+### Total Variation Denoising

+Total Variation Denoising (TVD) using split-Bregman optimization is an advanced denoising technique that aims to reduce noise in an image while preserving important structures and edges.
+It achieves this by minimizing the total variation of the image through an iterative optimization process.

+The split-Bregman optimization is a specific algorithmic approach used to solve the TVD problem.
+It decomposes the optimization problem into multiple smaller sub-problems, making it computationally efficient and facilitating convergence.

+Use cases for Total Variation Denoising using split-Bregman optimization include:

+-   Image denoising while preserving sharp edges: TVD is particularly useful for images with complex textures or fine details where preserving sharp edges is crucial.

+-   Real-time image and video processing: TVD using split-Bregman optimization can be applied in real-time scenarios where noise reduction is required without sacrificing image quality.